dji-sdk/Onboard-SDK-Doc/source/features/moc.md

 ---
-title: Data Transparent Transmission
+title: MOC
 date: 2016-06-24
-keywords: [data transparent transmission, downstream, upstream]
+keywords: [MOC,data transparent transmission, downstream, upstream]
 ---

-## Intro
+## Introduction

+**the old naming of 'Data Transparent Transmission' is change to MOC**

-The purpose of this document is to give an overview of the 'Data Transparent Transmission' between an Onboard Embedded System (OES) and an Mobile Device.
+The purpose of this document is to give an overview of the MOC between an Onboard Embedded System (OES) and an Mobile Device.
 The rest of this document is organized as followed:

 * Problem Motivation
 * 2 Usage Scenarios (with sample code snippet)